A Statistician's Overview of Physics-Informed Neural Networks for Spatio-Temporal Data: Historical Perspective

 {\bf Including Mechanistic Information:} The BHM framework naturally allows one to include mechanistic information in each model layer.
 Here, we briefly describe how mechanistic information can be incorporated into the data, process, and parameter levels.

-{\it Data:} A strength of the BHM approach is that one can easily specify multiple data sources conditioned on the latent state process, e.g., $[Z_1, Z_2 | u] = [Z_1 | u][Z_2 | u]$ (assuming conditional independence).
-In statistics, using mechanistic model output (e.g., weather reanalysis fields) as ``data'' (say, $Z_2$) has been a common {\it ``data fusion''} approach to add mechanistic information since the late 1990s \citep[e.g.,][]{berliner1999bayesian,wikle2001spatiotemporal,berliner2003physical,fuentes2005model,wikle2005combining}.
+{\it Data:} A strength of the BHM approach is that one can easily specify multiple data sources conditioned on the latent state process, e.g., $[Z_1, Z_2 | u] = [Z_1 | u][Z_2 | u]$ (assuming conditional, although this assumption can be relaxed).
+In statistics, a common {\it ``data fusion''} approach since the late 1990s has been to combine {\it in situ} data, such as satellite observations ($Z_1$) and mechanistic model outputs such as weather reanalysis fields ($Z_2$), to incorporate mechanistic information \citep[e.g.,][]{berliner1999bayesian,wikle2001spatiotemporal,berliner2003physical,fuentes2005model,wikle2005combining}.
 This is a type of weak constraint mechanistic modeling that has the advantage of being able to account for additive errors (to facilitate uncertainty quantification).

 {\it Process:} As with the data assimilation literature, one can specify $\mathcal{M}(\cdot)$ to be a known mechanistic model.
-Alternatively, in the physical-statistical (mechanistically-motivated) DSTM paradigm, one can specify statistical models, $\bm{M}(\cdot;\bm{\theta}_m)$, that are ``motivated'' by mechanistic processes, but are conditioned on parameters ($\bm{\theta}_m$) that typically have spatial or temporal structure (e.g. spatially-varying diffusion parameters); see \citet{wikle2010} and \citet{cressie2011statistics} for numerous examples.
-For example, one may discretize (or write in spectral/finite-element space) a reaction-diffusion PDE or integro-difference equation and condition this on the diffusion/growth parameters that may vary with space as a GP, or in terms of covariates, which are specified at the next level of the hierarchy \citep[e.g.,][]{wikle2003hierarchical,xu2005kernel,hooten2008}.
-If desired, one can include hard constraints (i.e., ``mass balance'') in the physical-statistical framework \citep[e.g.][]{berliner2008modeling, zhuang2014bayesian,gopalan2018bayesian}.
+Alternatively, in the physical-statistical (mechanistically-motivated) DSTM paradigm, one can specify statistical models for the transition operator, say $\bm{M}(\cdot;\bm{\theta}_m)$, that are ``motivated'' by mechanistic processes, but are conditioned on parameters $\bm{\theta}_m$ that typically have spatial or temporal structure (e.g. spatially-varying diffusion parameters); see \citet{wikle2010} and \citet{cressie2011statistics} for numerous examples.
+For example, one may discretize (or write in spectral/finite-element space) a reaction-diffusion PDE or integro-difference equation and condition this on the diffusion/growth parameters that may vary with space as a GP, or in terms of covariates, which are specified at the next level of the hierarchy \citep[e.g.,][]{wikle2003hierarchical,xu2005kernel,wikle2007bayesian,hooten2008}.